TremeschinArchive/ModularMusicVisualizer/docs/CONTRIBUTING.md

 - What have you tried?

-I don't want to sound rude but low effort issues might be annoying to understand or find a fix, so please do some research and find the specifics scenarios the issue happens
+I don't want to sound rude but low effort issues might be annoying to understand or find a fix, so please do some research and find the specifics scenarios the issue happens.

+You can also DM me and ask if a proper issue ticket should be created or not.
+I personally don't mind, feel free for anything around here.

 ## Coding